Becoming a Vendor

 New vendors are always welcome at the Saratoga Farmer’s Market as long as there is space.
 See the information below about becoming a vendor at the Market.

-Saratoga Farmers Market Association (SFMA) currently sponsors five local producers-only farmers’ markets.
-Please read the regulations below and click here to apply to be a vendor.
+Saratoga Farmers Market Association (SFMA) currently sponsors four local producers-only farmers’ markets.
+Please read the regulations below.

 May – October